-Rushbearing Ceremonies in Cumbria
+Rushbearing Ceremonies in the Lake District

 Originally the floors of Churches were simply of earth, covered in rushes, and it was commonplace to bury bodies of parishioners within the Church as well as in the Churchyard.
 In ancient times parishioners brought sweet smelling rushes at the feasts of dedication to strew within the Church, to purify the air and help insulate the worshippers from the cold.
 The festivity gained the name Rushbearing.

 This practice stopped in the 1800’s, when the floors were flagged, but the ancient custom still continues in five Cumbrian Churches, where wild rushes and flowers are paraded round the village in procession, and ending in a rush strewn Church.

 Today the ‘rushbearing’ is is a cross made of rushes or flowers and carried by the children of the parish.
 A procession is led by a band, followed by the clergy, and then the children of the village, and ends at the Church with hymns and prayers.

 Traditionally the children of Grasmere and Ambleside are given a piece of Grasmere gingerbread if they have carried one of the rushes.
 Some of the festivals are accompanied by children’s sports.

 |St Oswald’s Church||Grasmere||Formerly Saturday nearest St Oswald’s day (5th August).
 In 2018 it was 14 July|